 People across the U.S. receive settlement checks from insurance companies for a variety of reasons, including payouts connected to car accidents and storm damage.
 Most settlement checks are payable to the insured and a third party involved in the case, such as an automobile repair shop or attorney.
 Banks cannot cash checks payable to a business, and generally will not cash checks payable to two unrelated parties.
-Banks will cash checks payable to an individual, but high-dollar checks require extra planning on the part of the payee.
+However, banks will cash checks payable to an individual, but high-dollar checks require extra planning on the part of the payee.

-Look at the check.
-On the front of the check, usually under the numeric dollar amount, you will see the name of the drawer bank.
-Some insurance checks feature the names of two banks: a drawer bank and a bank through which the check is payable.
+On the front of the check, usually under the numeric dollar amount, you will see the name of the drawee bank.
+Some insurance checks feature the names of two banks: a drawee bank and a bank through which the check is payable.
 If negotiating your check involves just one bank, look the bank up online and locate a nearby branch.
+Because of the high dollar amount, you may need two forms of identification.

-If your check names two banks, call the bank that the check is payable through.
+If your check names two banks, call the drawee bank.
 Explain your situation to the bank representative.
 Tell the representative you have a $30,000 settlement check that you need to cash.
 Ask when you can cash it and what information you will need to provide to do so.
-The bank may refuse to cash the check because federal laws do not require banks to negotiate checks for non-customers and banks do not keep excess cash on hand.
+The bank may refuse to cash the check, because federal laws do not require banks to negotiate checks for non-customers and banks do not keep excess cash on hand.
 If the representative agrees to cash the item, she will probably require you to wait two or three days for the bank to make a special cash shipment order.
 Agree to a time to cash the check.

 If the check is large, you must contact the bank ahead of time to schedule your visit.
 Branches do not always have sufficient cash on hand to provide to customers with large checks.

 How to Cash the Check